TroyBallinger/troyballinger.com/README.md

 # troyballinger.com

 This website serves as both a testing grounds for me to practice web techniques as well as to host my resume and contact info.
 The vast majority of my previous work is proprietary, so I can't put many work samples on GitHub.
+This simple website is to demonstrate I'm not entirely inept as a programmer.

 All code was written by me, so you may use or copy anything you'd like to.